apache/beam/beam-site/get-started/wordcount-example.md

 * Running the Pipeline

-The following sections explain these concepts in detail, using the relevant code excerpts from the Minimal WordCount pipeline.
+The following sections explain these concepts in detail, using the relevant code excerpts from the MinimalWordCount pipeline.

 ### Creating the pipeline